bechtleav360/Maverick.EntityGraph/docs/api/Entities.md

 * Create value
 * Requires a language tag (default "en" is appended)
 * Status: implemented in v1
-* Missing: Add default language tag (only if new, exception otherwise)
 * Missing: Overwrite existing value
 * Missing: add language tag as query parameter